speechbrain/speechbrain/README.md

 # Key features

-Appart from the task-related features, SpeechBrain provides various useful tools to speedup and facilitate research on speech technologies:
+SpeechBrain provides various useful tools to speedup and facilitate research on speech technologies:
-- A completely transparent and customisable trainer ...
+- Trainer ...
 - Multigpu training and inference with PyTorch Data Parallel or Distributed Data Parallel.
 - Mixed-precision for faster training.
+- A transparent and entirely customisable data input and output pipeline.
+SpeechBrain follows the PyTorch dataloader and dataset style to enable users to precisely define their i/o pipelines by applying different transforms (e.g on-the-fly downsampling, BPE tokenization, sorting, threshold ...).

 ### Speech recognition